itaifish/nodeworld_game/README.md

 The world map is made up of multiple nodes (hence, Nodeworld) shaped like hexagons and arranged in a grid.
 Guilds can capture and control these nodes via combat, by deploying soliders to overwhelm the defenses of the existing node.
 By default, nodes are unclaimed.
 Players must be part of a guild to capture territory on the world map.
 Nodes will give resources and other benefits to the guild that controls them, which is shared among guild members.

 Players can also complete PvE quests in order to level up and make use of their troops, if they do not wish to participate in guild PVP.

+### Base

+Each player starts with a level 1 base, which gives them access to a 12x12 tile area for building.
+The [formula](https://github.com/itaifish/nodeworld_game/blob/06e3deec8b3bbd013c363b3811e14dfef13ece8c/src/game/logic/base/BaseManager.ts#L17) for the size of a player's base is given by:
+> baseSize = 8 + baseLevel * 4

+meaning that for each level gained beyond 1, the base grows in both width and height by 4 tiles.
+Players also start out with [500 food, 500 aluminum, 500 gold, 500 iron, and 250 plutonium](https://github.com/itaifish/nodeworld_game/blob/06e3deec8b3bbd013c363b3811e14dfef13ece8c/src/game/logic/base/BaseManager.ts#L9).

+A player's base is by default safe from attacks.
+However, there are some conditions in which a player's base can be attacked, which will be explained in the factions & world map section.

+### Buildings

+Buildings can be subdivided into three main categories: Resource Management, Technology/Research, and finally Military/Defense.

+Resource management